ShaulLavo/website-list/README.md

 - Google Autocomplete API to suggest possible search results
 - Google Favicon API to retrieve the website's favicon
-- DuckDuckGo Instant Answer API in the event that a string is entered instead of a URL.
+- DuckDuckGo Instant Answer API in the event that a keyword is entered instead of a URL.
 This API employs an advanced redirect feature in their search API to enhance search results.
 - [Puppeteer](https://pptr.dev/) to redirect via DuckDuckGo and retrieve the website's title

 ## Frontend